-Luckily for those who enjoy travelling to the UK, the pound sterling has been weak in recent years, dipping as low as $1.20 in August 2019.
-Dollars buy a lot more than they used to in the UK, so it's a great time to be travelling and shopping at British businesses.
+Luckily for those who enjoy travelling to the UK, the pound sterling has been weak in recent years, dipping as low as $1.07 in late 2022.
+Even still, dollars buy a lot more than they used to in the UK, so it's a great time to be travelling and shopping at British businesses.

 Modern British Money Slang

 The most popular slang term for British money is “quid”.
 A quid = £1, and there's no plural form to the word.
 You can have one quid, five quid, a million quid – but you don't have quids.
 “Smackers” could also mean £1, as in, “He wanted 500 smackers for his stereo system.”

 Amounts in pence are often abbreviated as “p” (pronounced “pee”).
 For example, a public toilet might require 30p for access.
 If something requires pounds and pence, you could say 5 pounds 50 pence, but you're more likely to hear “5 pounds 50”.

 £5 notes and £10 notes are frequently called a “fiver” or “tenner”.

 Back to the topic of toilets, if someone tells you they're off to “spend a penny”, they're telling you they're off to use the toilet.
 They're not literally going to spend a penny.
 In places where they have pay toilets, you're more likely to spend anywhere from 20p to £1 – but luckily, many busy railway stations have been abandoning the fees in recent years.

 There are 8 coins currently in circulation:

 - 2 pence

 - 10 pence